huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map/README.md

 # Step 2: Building the Security Operations Center (SOC)

-With the honeypot fully exposed to the internet, the next phase focused on building a centralized Security Operations Center (SOC).
-This involved generating security events, forwarding Windows logs to Azure, configuring Microsoft Sentinel as the SIEM platform, and validating that security events were successfully collected for investigation.
+After exposing the honeypot, a centralized Security Operations Center (SOC) was built using Microsoft Sentinel to collect, monitor, and investigate Windows Security Events.

 ---

 ## Generate Failed Login Attempts

-To simulate brute-force activity and generate security events, multiple Remote Desktop (RDP) login attempts were made using invalid credentials.
-A non-existent user account named **Hacker** was intentionally used to trigger Windows authentication failures.

-These failed authentication attempts would later be collected by Microsoft Sentinel and used throughout the project for log analysis and attack visualization.
+Multiple failed RDP login attempts were performed using the username **Hacker** to generate authentication events.

 <img src="assets/image 10.png" width="900">